coryf/elm_game/PITCHME.md

 ## Elm intro

-- Purely Functionl
+- Purely Functional
-- Transpiles (using haskell) to javascript and runs in the browser
+- Transpiles to javascript and runs in the browser
+- No runtime exceptions!

+Note:
+Purely functional - Functions are pure and always return the same output given the same input.
+No hidden state.

-- No runtime exceptions! (strict typing and null safety)
+No runtime exception: strict typing and null safety

-Notes:
 http://elm-lang.org/docs/syntax

 ---